-- Ensure policies and initiatives that support and encourage responsible innovation in financial services at all levels of the economy (e.g., from large banks to startups).
+- Ensure policies and initiatives support and encourage responsible innovation in financial services at all levels of the economy (e.g., from startups to large banks).

-- Identify applications and promote stablecoin as an enabler of consumer choice and efficiency in payments.
+- Identify applications and promote stablecoins as enablers of consumer choice and payment efficiency.

 Federal Financial Regulator Office of Innovation